 - 3.4 GHz: 3410 – 3600 MHz

 In April 2014, having previously consulted, Ofcom issued their statement regarding amateur use and these bands.
 Users of these bands should read the full detail from Ofcom and register their contact info as requested.
-Given the various changes (including a new NoV opportunity at 2300-2302 MHz), we plan to provide further guidance in due course.
+Whilst spectrum overall is being lost, there is a new 2.3 GHz NoV opportunity below as part of these changes.

 A background article on ‘Spectrum Release’ was featured in January 2013 RadCom and available to download below.
 Ofcom consultations related to this occurred in 2013 ahead of final changes (and auctions) in 2014/5.
 The release segments are indicated in the RSGB band plans and are also depicted below:-